dviramontes/dotcom/_posts/stow.md

 stow gitconfig
 ```

 When I run `stow zsh`, stow creates a symlink from `~/.zshrc` to `~/dotfiles/zsh/.zshrc`.
 Similarly, `stow gitconfig` creates a symlink for `~/.gitconfig`.
-This means I can edit either the original or symlinked file, and changes will be reflected in both places.
+And because this is a symlink, any changes made to the original file will be reflected in both places allowing you to track changes easily.

 Verify the symlinks by running `ls -l` in your home directory.